BradyBrenot/recipes-brenot-ca/content/recipes/Chocolate-mug-cake.md

   - Add wet ingredients, mix.
   - Microwave on high for up to 3 minutes (may take some experimentation)
 notes:
-- 'Variation #1 is less a ''cake'' and more a ''brownie''; while it lacks the structure from the egg, it also lacks the salmonella.
+- 'Variation #1 is less a ''cake'' and more a ''brownie''.
 It requires more careful microwave timing;
-  2 minutes 30 seconds seems to work for my 700 watt microwave.'
+  2 minutes 30 seconds seems to work f700 watt microwave.'
 ---